FDA warning letter: Follow up inspections

 For a CBER warning letter, the agency schedules a follow-up inspection for approximately 30 days after they receive the warning letter response to determine the adequacy of reported corrective actions.
 If the firm has made no corrective action or has failed to respond, the district considers suitable follow-up.

 During subsequent inspection, FDA investigators must verify overall completeness and effectiveness of corrective actions.
 The timing of a subsequent investigation can be expedited or routine, as determined by the issuing office.
 Should violations be observed during a subsequent inspection or through other means, enforcement action(s) may be taken without further notice.
 Additional enforcement actions (sequential or concurrent) available to the FDA to achieve correction are product recall, seizure, injunction, administrative detention, civil money penalties or prosecution.

-Special types of warning letters
+Special types

-Joint warning letters
+Joint

-The FDA and the Federal Trade Commission issued their first joint Warning Letter on October 15, 2009 to a web site that was marketing fraudulent supplements.
+The FDA and the Federal Trade Commission issued their first joint Warning Letter on October 15, 2009, to a web site that was marketing fraudulent supplements.

-Cyber warning letters
+Cyber

-"Cyber" Warning Letters are Warning Letters the FDA sends via the Internet to web sites that offer online prescription drugs that may be illegal.
-These letters warn that they may be engaged in illegal activities, and informs them of the laws that govern prescription drug sales.
+"Cyber" Warning Letters are sent electronically to companies or web sites advertising unapproved prescription drugs.
+These letters warn that the company may be engaged in illegal marketing, and describe laws governing prescription drug sales.

-Alternatives to warning letters
+Alternatives

 There is no legal requirement that the FDA warn individuals or firms that they are violating a law before taking enforcement action, so a warning letter is not a required prerequisite to enforcement action.
 The FDA further asserts that there are egregious circumstances when issuing a Warning Letter is not appropriate, and it will then take immediate enforcement action.
 These include: